 5. Encourage Daily Physical Activity

-- The Options: Outdoor play, cycling, or organized sports.
+- Outdoor play,

 6. Monitor Growth Consistently (Not Obsessively)

-- The Tool: Use a CDC Growth Percentile chart to ensure your child is staying near their established curve.
+Use a CDC Growth Percentile chart to ensure your child is staying near their established curve.

 The Key Takeaways